Want to buy your own home with a low deposit?

 The restrictions in place are a form of speed limit on the Banks.
 They constrain the amount of low deposit / high loan-to-value ratio lending that the Banks can make.

-The bottom line is that young Kiwi first home-buyers have found it hard to get approvals for a mortgage with less than a 20% deposit from the Bank – not impossible, just hard.
-Those wishing to refinance to consolidate debt will also find it hard and those wanting to buy investment property will need at least 30% deposit in Auckland and 20% elsewhere.
-Mortgages do not have to come from Banks, just call us for options
+The bottom line is that young Kiwi first homebuyers have found it hard to get approvals for a mortgage with less than a 20% deposit from the Bank – not impossible, simply hard.
+Those wishing to refinance to consolidate debt will also find it hard and those wanting to buy investment property will need at least 20% deposit in Auckland and 20% elsewhere.
+Mortgages do not have to come from Banks, just call us for options.